 - You can’t bargain shop.
 If you like to shop sales this may not be for you.
 There is no sale rack option but you can put in your quiz that you prefer cheaper items.

-- You can’t wear the items out before you buy.
+- You can’t wear the items out before you buy them.
 Unlike clothing rental, you do need to leave tags on the items and not wear them, just try them on.
-You still can test them out more than if you were in store but it’s something to be aware of.
+You still can test them out more than if you were in-store but it’s something to be aware of.